jfadams1963/Ti_Projects/tiAES-C_version/README.md

 It is a very simple (simple minded?), straight forward implementation of AES using CBC mode ([Cipher Block Chaining](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC))) with a random IV ([Initialization Vector](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Initialization_vector_(IV))), and produces FIPS compliant output.
 It is not suitable for real world usage, but only serves as an educational exercise.

 It was originally written to take key sizes of 128bit, 192bit and 256bit.
 This working version is locked in at 256bits by using a SHA256 hash of the entered passphrase as the key.
+Additionally, the number of rounds per block is globally set to `nr=14`, and the number of 32-bit words making up the key is set to `nk=8`; 8 x 32 = 256.
+(See FIPS 197 Sec.
+6.3)

 __STATUS__